tiepdotme/marabesi.com/_drafts/2020-10-17-software-arquitecture-patterns.md

 The book covers in high level scenarios for each pattern to be used and also diagrams that helps the reader to understand the details.
 Therefore, the book does't have code examples or concrete implementations, which might open the definition to different implementations.
+Furthermore, for building up this material I used heavily the content provided by the original author.
+For each arquitectural style I used the original definition, and in addition to that, I merged my thouthgs on each one of them.

 ## Layered

 Components within the layered architecture pattern are organized into horizontal layers, each layer performing a specific role within the application.
-Popular frameworks for any language that uses the MVC as a foundation usually are bound to the layered architecture.
+Popular frameworks for any language that uses the MVC (3 layers) as a foundation usually are bound to the layered architecture.

 One of the powerful features of the layered architecture pattern is